davesnx/styled-ppx/documents/css-extraction.md

 text and silently destroyed declaration order (regression test:
 `packages/generate/test/source-order.t`).

+Before writing, `@import`, `@namespace`, and statement-form `@layer a, b;` rules are hoisted to the front of the deduplicated list as a block, keeping their relative order, regardless of which library or module emitted them: a browser only honors these rules when they precede every other rule, and Order above routinely places the module that emits one after modules with plain style rules.
+Classification is a string test on the rendered rule — starts with `@` and has no `{` — since the parser's `Render` always keeps a rule with a block on one line too, so absence of `{` is what tells a statement apart from `@media (...) { ... }`.
+`@charset` is dropped instead of hoisted: the generated file always opens with its own leading comment, so `@charset` can never be the literal first bytes of the stylesheet, and the file is written as UTF-8 regardless of what a module declares; dropping it is reported as a warning naming the input file (`packages/generate/test/statement-at-rules.t`).

-The deduplicated list is then written to the output channel.
+The deduplicated (and hoisted) list is then written to the output channel.
 Inter-rule newlines are dropped when every contributing input file declared `env=production` in its `[@@@css.config ...]` (see the wire protocol section above); there is no CLI flag for this.

 ### Cascade layers (opt-in)

-`--layers` (default off, and rejected together with `--order source`) wraps the deduplicated rule list from above into named CSS cascade layers, one per library, instead of one flat list. `@property` and `@keyframes` rules are pulled out ahead of every layer, since they are global registrations: a `@property` inside a layer would make the registration itself depend on layer order, and a `@keyframes` name is looked up by layer order too, so leaving both unlayered avoids surprises.
+`--layers` (default off, and rejected together with `--order source`) wraps the deduplicated rule list from above into named CSS cascade layers, one per library, instead of one flat list.
+Hoisted statement at-rules (`@import`/`@namespace`/statement `@layer`) stay ahead of everything below, including the registrations, the aggregator's own `@layer <lib1>, <lib2>, ...;` statement, and every wrapped block, for the same reason they are hoisted in the unlayered case. `@property` and `@keyframes` rules are pulled out ahead of every layer next, since they are global registrations: a `@property` inside a layer would make the registration itself depend on layer order, and a `@keyframes` name is looked up by layer order too, so leaving both unlayered avoids surprises.